panpf/sketch/docs/wiki/register_component.md

 3. Non-jvm platforms:
     1. Create an actual version of the [FetcherProvider] or [DecoderProvider] implementation class in the nonJvmCommonMain directory
-    2. Create any file in any location under the non-jvm platform directory such as iosMain, jsMain, wasmJsMain and fill in the following content:
+   2. Create any file anywhere in the iosMain and wasmJsMain platform directories and fill in the following content:
        ```kotlin
        @Suppress("DEPRECATION")
        @OptIn(ExperimentalStdlibApi::class)